sourjya123/Robot/README.md

 1. http://localhost:1234/robot/position ---> this will find the current position of a bot and also save as csv.
 This is POST Api.<br>
 step1: open postman<br>
-step2: select body and also select raw as json<br>.
+step2: select body and also select raw.
+From the dropdown list select json<br>.
 Select POST operation from the left side.
 step3: paste the below request as body.<br>
 {